todo.vu support

 Modify calendar entries

-You can also edit time entries, due dates and reminders with a quick right click of your mouse on a calendar entry from within any calendar view, or with a right click on a day from within your weekly or monthly calendar views.
+You can also use a right click of your mouse on a calendar entry from within any calendar view, or with a right click on a day from within your weekly or monthly calendar views, for quick edit options, as detailed below:

 A screenshot of the right-click mouse options on a calendar entry on todo.vu's day or week calendar views.